yukinogatari/TheOtherRoles-GM/README.md

 |----------|:-------------:|
 | Vulture Spawn Chance | -
 | Vulture Countdown | -
-| Number Of Corpses Needed To Be Eaten | Corpes needed to be eaten to win the game
+| Number Of Corpses Needed To Be Eaten | Corpses needed to be eaten to win the game
 | Vulture Can Use Vents | -
-| Show Arrows Pointing Towards The Corpes | -
+| Show Arrows Pointing Towards The Corpses | -
 -----------------------

 # Source code